 These are just some of the most effective child-rearing or parenting principles from the Book of Proverbs, a book written by the wisest king.

 If there are principles you want to use when raising your children, wouldn’t it be great to use Biblical principles, which are tested and proven throughout the generation?

 I hope you learned more about how to become a better parent through the Book of Proverbs.
 We need to remember that the foundation of knowledge and wisdom is still the Bible.
-It is the ultimate authority on how to live this life to the fullest, which include instructions on how to rear a child.
+It is the ultimate authority on how to live this life to the fullest, which includes instructions on how to rear a child.

 So keep in mind these verses along with other scriptural references when dealing with your child.
-Don’t forget to pray to God that He gives you the wisdom to rear your child in a way that ultimately brings Glory to Him!
+Don’t forget to pray to God that He gives you the wisdom to rear your child in a way that ultimately brings glory to Him!